gragusa/CovarianceMatrices.jl/README.md

 ### Long run variance of the average of the process

 Sometime interest lies in estimating the long-run variance of the average of the process.
-At the moment this can be done by carrying out a regression on a constant (the sample mean of the realization of the process) and using `vcov` or `stderr` to obtain a consistent variance.
+At the moment this can be done by carrying out a regression on a constant (the sample mean of the realization of the process) and using `vcov` or `stderror` to obtain a consistent variance estimate (or its diagonal elements).

 ```julia
 lm2 = glm(u~1, df, Normal(), IdentityLink())